How to Brighten and Update Your Outdoors with Paint

 You know that a coat of paint can transform any room in your home, and it can do the same for your outdoor spaces.
-These days, you can paint virtually anything, including plastic and concrete, so grab a spray can or a paint brush, and give your home some serious curb appeal and backyard flair.
+These days, you can paint virtually anything, including plastic and concrete, so grab a spray can or a paint brush, and give your home some serious curb appeal and backyard flair and update your outdoors with paint.

 Give the Front Door New Life